-Waste includes overusing services, or other practices that, directly or indirectly, result in unnecessary costs to the Medicare Program.
+Waste includes practices that, directly or indirectly, result in unnecessary costs to the Medicare Program, such as overusing services.
 Waste is generally not considered to be caused by criminally negligent actions but rather by the misuse of resources.

 Abuse includes actions that may, directly or indirectly, result in unnecessary costs to the Medicare Program.
-Abuse involves payment for items or services when there is not legal entitlement to that payment and the provider has not knowingly and/or intentionally misrepresented facts to obtain payment.
+Abuse involves paying for items or services when there is no legal entitlement to that payment, and the provider has not knowingly or intentionally misrepresented facts to obtain payment.

-For the definitions of fraud, waste, and abuse, refer to Chapter 21, Section 20 of the "Medicare Managed Care Manual" and Chapter 9 of the "Prescription Drug Benefit Manual" on the Centers or Medicare & Medicaid Services (CMS) website.
+For the definitions of fraud, waste, and abuse, refer to Section 20, Chapter 21 of the Medicare Managed Care Manual and Chapter 9 of the Prescription Drug Benefit Manual on the Centers for Medicare & Medicaid Services (CMS) website.